As we look ahead to November’s elections, Peters Patch is devoted to bringing you the information you need about every race in town.

 President Barack Obama vs. Former Massachusetts Gov. Mitt Romney

 Pennsylvania has delivered its 20 electoral votes to the Democratic nominee for President in the last five elections.
 If current polls hold steady, Obama will make it six in a row in November.

 The president has not taken Pennsylvania’s support for granted and has made several trips to Western Pennsylvania in the past several years, even going as far as choosing Pittsburgh to host the G-20 summit in 2009.
-In his most recent visit in October of 2011, the president lobbied for his $447 billion American Jobs Act, which continues to face an uphill battle with Republicans in Congress.
+In his most president lobbied for his $447 billion American Jobs Act, which continues to face an uphill battle with Republicans in Congress.

 The president has also sent what many consider his most potent weapon, his wife, to shore up support in the Pittsburgh area.
 First Lady Michelle Obama visited with service members of the 911th Airlift Wing and 171st Refueling Wing in April.
 Vice President Joe Biden also visited the Moon Township base in May.

 Mitt Romney is no stranger to the region either, even though some experts suggest the GOP nominee seems to place little importance on winning votes in Pennsylvania.